heliumhydride/neptunium-build/README.md

 - Extract it to the root of any drive (C:/, D:/, ...)
   - If 7-Zip / WinRAR asks you if you want to replace files, say 'No to All'
 - Run neptunium.cmd in the extracted directory
+  - Note: you might need the [visual c++ redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) to run some of the software.

 ## Building neptunium
 ### Build requirements